AndrewShedov/landing-page--photographer-portfolio/README.md

-## Landing page - photographer portfolio
+## Landing page - Photographer portfolio
 Based on designer layout, using: Flexbox/Grid, Swiper, Fancybox and pure js.
 #### For start:
 #### npm install